SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ## Installation

 Not much to do here, since Jona is a fully integrated component of the Simulator Controller package.
-You might want to have a look on the ACC [plugin arguments](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-acc), since this plugin controls Jona during your *Assetto Corsa Competizione* sessions.
+You might want to have a look on the ["Race Engineer" plugin arguments](*), since this plugin controls Jona during your simulator sessions.
 And you might have to install (additional) voice support in your Windows operating system depending on the Windows isntallation you have.

 ### Installation of additional Voices